-Yes, there is an example at the beginning of Section 1.
+Yes.
+An example is given at the beginning of Section 1.
 The recording relating to the example is played twice.

 How many times do I hear the recording?

 You will hear each recording ONCE only (other than in the example at the beginning).